realzza/web-project-design/schedule.md

 - NODE JS Setup

   - 1. MAC USERS: First, you need to make sure you have XCode Tools installed.
 You can find out by opening up a new Terminal window (go applications-->Utilities-->Terminal), and typing "gcc" in the prompt.
 Hit enter.
 If you do not have XCode tools, they will be installed.
   - 1.  (a) MAC USERS: Install [Homebrew](https://brew.sh/), which is a helpful package installer for Mac and Linux.
 Just like with xcode, you install Homebrew via the terminal by typing the command on the page linked above (or copy/paste) and hit enter.
 Homebrew should install automatically.
-If you get an error, try using the same code, but add "-g " to the beginning.
+If you get an error, try using the same code, but add "-g " to the end.
+This means, "install globally," which may be necessary based on your computer's permissions.
 You will be prompted for your user password.

   - 2. Follow the Installation Guides for Node.js